carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-Right now, you have the _Streptococcus agalactiae 505_ genomic `fasta` file in a directory.
+Right now, you have the _S. agalactiae 505_ genomic `fasta` file in a directory.
 However, five more strains were included in Tettelin's first pangenome.
 It is the moment
-to practice what you've learned about cycles in the shell lesson.
+to practice what you've learned about loops in the shell lesson.
 Instead
-of downloading the genomes one by one, we will write a `while` cycle.
+of downloading the genomes one by one, we will write a `while` loop.

-With the nano editor, create a file to add the other four strains that
+With the `nano` editor, create a file to add the other four strains.
-Tettelin included in the first pangenome.
 The missing strains are A909,
-COH1, CJB111, NEM316 and 2603V/R. Write one strain per line in the file and named it
+COH1, CJB111, NEM316 and 2603V/R. Write one strain per line in the file and name it
 "TettelinList.txt".

 ~~~